arduino/docs-content/content/hardware/09.mega/boards/giga-r1-wifi/features.md

 <FeatureDescription>

-The GIGA R1 WiFi comes with a USB-C connector for programming, communication and HID functionality, a USB-A connector for connecting devices such as USB sticks and keyboards.
+The GIGA R1 WiFi comes with a USB-C® connector for programming, communication and HID functionality, a USB-A connector for connecting devices such as USB sticks and keyboards.
 It features a 3.5 mm audio jack for connecting speakers, microphones etc. Dedicated camera & display connectors are located at the top of the board, which can also be connected from underneath.

 With a fast dual core microcontroller (480MHz / 240MHz), 76 GPIOs, several communication buses, you can build large projects using the GIGA R1 WiFi as a base.
 The GIGA R1 WiFi also comes equipped with a radio module, crypto chip and an antenna.